department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 #### **Infrastructure Team**
   - Removes api.va.gov references from the revProxy.
-  - At this time only the Dev website is in EKS.
-As other environments migrate to EKS, routing configurations will need to be updated and release timing will need to be evaluated.
+  - **Note:** At this time only the Dev website is in EKS.
+As other environments migrate to EKS, routing configurations will need to be updated and release timing will need to be re-evaluated.

     Reference: [Enabling new *platform-api.va.gov domains in EKS](https://vfs.atlassian.net/wiki/spaces/CLOUD/pages/2263351375).
   - Schedule annual TLS/SSL cert renewals for all platform-api subdomains.